Inuzuka Station

 Inuzuka Station (犬塚駅, Inuzuka-eki) is a passenger railway station located in the city of Kurume, Fukuoka, Japan.
 It is operated by the private transportation company Nishi-Nippon Railroad (NNR), and has station number T34.

 Lines

-The station is served by the Nishitetsu Tenjin Ōmuta Line and is 48.0 kilometers from the starting point of the line at Nishitetsu Fukuoka (Tenjin) Station.
+The station is served by the Nishitetsu Tenjin Ōmuta Line and is 48.0 km from the line's starting point at Nishitetsu Fukuoka (Tenjin) Station.

 Station layout

 The station consists of a two opposed side platform connected by a level crossing The area around Inuzuka Station was single track until the section between Mizuma and Omizo was double tracked on January 15, 1997.
 Before it was double-tracked, it had one island platform with two tracks.
 Additionally, there is a siding line for maintenance vehicles on the Fukuoka side of the station (there is an Inuzuka work area).
 The station is unattended.